 ** If your dog has diabetes, he should not be given potatoes because they can cause blood sugar spikes.**

 Don’t forget about another kind of special potato!
-Sweet potatoes are an even more nutritious option than white potatoes.
+Sweet potatoes are also very nutritious.
 They contain vitamin A, vitamin C, vitamin B6, calcium, potassium, magnesium, iron and many other important nutrients.
 Sweet potato is a natural and healthy treat for dogs and brings a sweet flavour they will love!

 Sweet potatoes support a healthy digestive tract and are very low in fat.
 They also contain beta-carotene, which is responsible for the colouring of a sweet potato.
 Beta-carotene is an antioxidant that helps reduce the risk of certain types of cancer, keeps your dog’s vision and bones strong, assists in skin health and also protects against heart disease!